wanjieeee/ITMGT-Final-Project/README.md

 * A "play again" button to restart the game.

 ### Some Screenshots
-You can see some screenshots of our project [here](
+You can see some screenshots of our project [here](https://github.com/wanjieeee/ITMGT-Final-Project/blob/main/screenshots.md).

+### Our Process of Game Development
+You may read our narrative of developing the chess game [here]().